sneakybikimeh/CS2-Practice_GUI/README.md

 # FUTURE UPDATES
-I'm currently still working on this set of configs, I'm planning on adding :
+I'm currently working on this set of configs, I'm planning on adding :
-- Easy teleport binds > practice_gui_user.
-(Overcooked)
-- A complete documentation panel for the GUI > practice_gui.
-(In the hoven)
 - Specific documentation on each commands ([praccommand]_help will add a man entry on the line after the command with all the previously modified values) > practice_gui.
-(Undercooked)
+(Cooking)
 - New features I haven't though of just yet / that gets requested > practice_gui.

 # KNOWN ISSUES
 - +pracnoclip has reverse behaviour if pracnoclipon/noclip is enabled beforehand.
-- crouchwalking with pracbhopon is currently cursed.